When is the best time to visit Victoria Falls?

 Victoria Falls, one of the world’s seven natural wonders, is a whole year-round holiday destination for many on their bucket list.
 However, Victoria Falls is not only about the falls themselves.
-There are so many opportunities and things to do, so you will need to plan your trip based on the activities you would like to take.
+There are so many opportunities and activities you can do here.

 High water season